-A rate "lock" or "commitment" is a lender's promise to hold a certain interest rate and a particular number of points for you for a certain period while your application is processed.
-This ensures that your interest rate can't rise while you are working through the application process.
+A rate "lock" or "commitment" is a promise from the lender to lock in a specific interest rate and a specific number of points for you for a certain period while your application is processed.
+This ensures that your interest rate can't go up while you are going through the application process.

-Rate lock periods can be various lengths of time, between fifteen to sixty days, with the longer ones generally costing more.
-A lending institution will agree to freeze an interest rate and points for a longer period, like 60 days, but in exchange, the rate (and sometimes points) will be higher than with a rate lock of a shorter period.
+Although there are several lengths of rate lock periods (from 15 to 60 days), the longer ones are generally more expensive.
+The lender can agree to freeze an interest rate and points for a longer period, say 60 days, but in exchange, the rate (and sometimes points) will be more than that of a rate lock of a shorter period.

 Do you have a question?
 We can help.
 Simply fill out the form below and we'll contact you with the answer, with no obligation to you.
 We guarantee your privacy.